 Having a range of fan speeds is useful, as it affects the rate at which your room cools down (and the noise the air conditioner makes).
-Two or three is a typical number of fan speeds.
-Many also have a fan only mode, which has no cooling effect – it just circulates the air within the room.
+Three is a typical number of fan speeds.
+Many models also have a fan-only mode, which has no cooling effect – it simply circulates the air within the room.

 Sleep or night mode

 This reduces noise by running the compressor and fan more slowly.
 Often the target temperature will increase automatically across the night so that you don't wake up freezing cold.
-No air conditioner will be silent, even on sleep mode, so manufacturers (even those offering a sleep mode) often recommend pre-cooling rooms before you go to bed, rather than attempting to sleep with an air conditioner running.
+No air conditioner will be silent, even on sleep mode.
+You're better off pre-cooling your room before you go to bed, rather than attempting to sleep with an air conditioner running.

-These allow you to set the machine to automatically switch on and off – useful if you want to come home to a cool house or save energy by having the unit switch off once you’ve fallen asleep.
+This allows you to set the machine to automatically switch on and off – useful if you want to come home to a cool house or save energy by having the unit switch off once you’ve fallen asleep.
 Pick a model with a clock and 24-hour setting.
-Some come with only countdown or delay timers; these need to be reset daily.
+Some only have countdown or delay timers that need to be reset daily.

 Here are a few pointers on getting your portable air conditioner set up correctly.

-- It's easier with two of you.
+- Setup is easier with two people.
 Although technically 'portable', all of the models we tested were very heavy (up to 30kg) and awkward to lift out of the box.
-If you live alone, rope someone else into coming over to help you set it up, particularly if you're pregnant or elderly.
+If you live alone, get someone else to come over and help you set it up, particularly if you're pregnant or elderly.

 - Don't expect to use it right away.
-Some need to be left to stand upright for as many as six hours before being used.
+Some need to be left to stand upright for as long as six hours before being used.
 Make sure to check the manual.

 - Allow 50cm around the unit for air to circulate.

-- Never plug an air conditioner into an electrical outlet using an extension lead.
-Always plug it into the mains.
+- Never plug an air conditioner into an extension lead.
+Always plug it directly into the mains socket.